Dipanjansur/moviehungry/README.md

 - implement ACL setup (Major feature)
 - try to implement https try doing self certified certifications
 - maven profiles support
+- implement rate limiting for different types of users and premium users
 ---
 ### Contributing
 - Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.